Ľudovít Štúr: 1848/49 Revolution

 On 19 June 1848, he went to Zagreb, Croatia, because the Slavic Congress was interrupted by fighting in Prague, and became an editor of the Croatian magazine Slavenski Jug.
 With financial support from some Serbs, he and J. M. Hurban started to prepare an uprising against the Hungarian government.
 The "Slovak Uprising" occurred between September 1848 and November 1849.
 In September 1848, Štúr travelled to Vienna and participated in preparations for the Slovak armed uprising.
 On 15–16 September 1848, the Slovak National Council, the supreme Slovak political and military organisation, consisting of Štúr, Hurban, and Hodža (as politicians), and the Czechs B. Bloudek, F. Zach, and B. Janeček (as military experts), was created in Vienna.
 On 19 September 1848 in Myjava, the Slovak National Council declared independence from the Hungarian government and called on the Slovak nation to start an armed uprising.
 However, the council only managed to control their local region.

 Štúr, Hurban, and others met in Prague on 7 October 1848 to discuss how to proceed with the uprising.
 Upon his return to Vienna in November, Štúr (with a group of Slovak volunteers, on one of the so-called Volunteer Campaigns) traversed northern Hungary from Čadca (Csaca), arriving in Prešov (Eperjes) in March 1849.
 On 20 March 1849, he led a delegation to meet with the Austrian king in the Czech town of Olomouc and presented the demands of the Slovak nation.
 From March until June, Štúr – along with Hurban, Hodža, Bórik, Chalúpka, and others – negotiated in Vienna for a solution to the Slovak demands.
-But on 21 November 1849, the Slovak volunteer corps was officially demobilized in Pressburg, and the disappointed Štúr retreated to his parents' home in Uhrovec.
+But on 21 November 1849, the Slovak volunteer corps was officially demobilised in Pressburg, and the disappointed Štúr retreated to his parents' home in Uhrovec.